danielbinder/LogiVis/README.md

 5) Make your changes
    - Don't forget to also write Tests!!!
    - At least every time you encounter a bug in your code, write a test case for it that tests this specific bug.
 This way, you and other will never miss this bug in the future.
-   - You can find the full dev guidelines  with explanations here: `Development.md`
+   - You can find the full dev guidelines  with explanations here: <a href='https://github.com/danielbinder/LogiVis/blob/main/Development.md'>Development.md</a>
 6) Start `./src/main/Main.main(String[] args)`
    - You can use the existing run configuration `Main (DEV)`
      - In DEV mode, all Exceptions are caught, but stacktraces are still printed.